 These are the ideals to which we aspire.

-However, in listening to our members and learning from our 109-year history, we understand that achieving this culture of safety and equity requires more consistent and purposeful action.
-We must do more to challenge long-held assumptions and understand how unconscious bias can influence decisions and actions so we can transform our culture and better support our members as they participate in our communities and as they practice occupational safety and health and help their organizations improve.
+However, as we have learned from reviewing our history and listening to members, achieving such a culture requires consistent and purposeful action.
+We must do more to challenge long-held assumptions and understand how unconscious bias can influence decisions and actions so we can better support our members as they participate in our communities and as they practice occupational safety and health and help their organizations improve.

-In the past two years, we have taken several steps to promote diversity and inclusion, such as adding language on diversity to guide our elections process, reaffirming our Society Operating Guideline on diversity and hosting a summit to address issues related to gender in safety.
-Last month, for the first time in our history, we issued a statement calling for social change to stop violence against Blacks and clarifying our support of the Black Lives Matter movement.
-We have also created learning opportunities to help our members better understand how societal issues such as racism and systemic inequities can impede career advancement, undermine workplace safety and disenfranchise workers.
+As part of our efforts, we have added language on diversity to guide our elections process and updated our Society Operating Guideline on diversity.
+We have also continued to provide learning opportunities designed to help our members better understand how societal issues such as racism and systemic inequities can impede career advancement, undermine workplace safety and disenfranchise workers.

 Engage in Our Common Interest Groups